Sonali Shah: Other

 On 2 March 2013, Sonali Shah and her Newsround co-presenter Ore Oduba appeared on the BBC's Let's Dance for Comic Relief, dancing to "Hey Ya!" by Outkast.
 They were eliminated, and did not get through to the final.

 In 2014, Shah became a presenter of house-buying BBC TV show Escape to the Country.
 She also presented the spin-off to this programme, "Escape to the Perfect Town" and "I Escaped to the Country".

 In August 2016, Shah covered for sports presenter Matt Williams on BBC Radio 2 during Simon Mayo Drivetime 3-week summer break.

 In April 2021, Shah began presenting the Sunday Breakfast show on Magic Radio.

 She follows the Jain faith.
 She was one of the seven public figures who entered the Pilgrimage series, in 2024, following the North Wales Pilgrim's Way.

+In April 2026, Shah began presenting the Sunday Morning show on Magic Classical replacing Simon Mayo.

 Personal life

 Shah resides in London with her husband Adarsh and their children, daughter Ariana (born October 2013), and son Rafi (born October 2016).
-She is 5ft 1in tall and "needs heels for interviewing tall sportspeople".
+She is 5 ft 1 in (155 cm) tall and "needs heels for interviewing tall sportspeople".